 The study programme is provided by the staff formally meeting legal requirements.
 However, there are less than 10% holders of a scientific degree teaching computing core subjects.
 Good tendency - 2 of teachers, teaching informatics subjects, recently defended doctor thesis (one in informatics, one in education).

-Weak knowledge of English of speciality subjects teachers and because of that only a small number of teachers is participating in Erasmus exchange programme and have lectures in foreign countries.
+The Expert Team have noticed weak knowledge of English of speciality subjects teachers and because of that only a small number of teachers (only 1) is participating in Erasmus exchange programme and have lectures in foreign countries.